Stop Renting Intelligence: Build Proprietary AI IP

 The IaaS Versus Ideas as a Service Trap

 Cloud infrastructure lets builders rent electricity without surrendering the blueprint.
 Ideas as a service flips that bargain.
+But renting reasoning through external AI models is different.
 You borrow reasoning itself.
 This works until the work becomes mission critical.
 Hiccups land in your inbox as tickets you cannot diagnose.
 Dashboards explain symptoms but not causes, and the team becomes expert at refreshing status pages instead of fixing underlying behavior.

 The Hidden Tax on Speed and Differentiation